HDNghia/Test-Intern/README.md

 # Run program
 1. Dowload xampp
-2. Open xampp and start apache, MySQL
+2. Open xampp -> start apache and MySQL
 3. Choose Admin on row MySQL
 4. Choose import on navbar of page phpAdmin
 5. Choose file heroku.sql in foulder database in BE -> input